The $\bar{\mathrm{MS}}$ renormalization constant of the singlet axial current operator at $\mathcal{O}(\alpha_s^5)$ in QCD

 We provide the $\overline{\mathrm{MS}}$ factor of the renormalization constant of the singlet axial-current operator in dimensional regularization at $\mathcal{O}(\alpha_s^5)$ in perturbative Quantum Chromodynamics (QCD).
 The result is obtained from a formula derived using the Adler-Bell-Jackiw equation in terms of renormalized operators.
 The required input consists of the complete four-loop results for operator renormalization constants obtained by explicit diagrammatic computation in a previous publication.

 \rule{\textwidth}{.5pt}

 \allowdisplaybreaks

-As a consequence of the famous Adler-Bell-Jackiw (ABJ) anomaly~\cite{Adler:1969gk,Bell:1969ts}, the singlet axial-current operator requires a non-trivial renormalization~\cite{Adler:1969gk,Chanowitz:1979zu,Trueman:1979en,Kodaira:1979pa,Gottlieb:1979ix,Espriu:1982bw,Collins:1984xc,Larin:1991tj,Larin:1993tq,Bos:1992nd}.
+As a consequence of the famous Adler-Bell-Jackiw (ABJ) anomaly~\cite{Adler:1969gk,Bell:1969ts}, the singlet axial-current operator requires a non-trivial renormalization~\cite{Adler:1969gk,Chanowitz:1979zu,Trueman:1979en,Kodaira:1979pa,Gottlieb:1979ix,Espriu:1982bw,Collins:1984xc,Bos:1992nd,Larin:1991tj,Larin:1993tq}.
 The ultraviolet (UV) renormalized singlet axial-current operator thus has a non-zero anomalous dimension, regardless of the particular regularization scheme used in the treatment of the $\gamma_5$ matrix.
-One interesting implication of this non-trivial point in practical physical applications is the appearance of non-decoupling heavy-quark-mass logarithms~\cite{Collins:1978wz} in the axial quark form factors, which are present in an anomaly-free theory such as the Standard Model.
+One interesting implication of this non-trivial point in practical physical applications is the appearance of non-decoupling heavy-quark-mass logarithms~\cite{Collins:1978wz,Chetyrkin:1993hk} in the axial quark form factors, which are present in an anomaly-free theory such as the Standard Model.
 These mass logarithms can be resummed by the renormalization group (RG) method where the anomalous dimension involved is precisely that of the renormalized singlet axial current~\cite{Chetyrkin:1993jm,Chetyrkin:1993ug,Larin:1993ju,Larin:1994va,Chen:2021rft}.
 Dimensional regularization (DR)~\cite{tHooft:1972tcz,Bollini:1972ui} offers a very efficient framework for calculating the renormalization constant of the axial-current operator, as well as the related non-vanishing anomalous dimension.
-Results for these quantities at four-loop order in QCD have recently been obtained in ref.~\cite{Chen:2021gxv} by means of an off-shell axial Ward-Takahashi identity~\cite{Adler:1969gk} (with non-vanishing contact terms) using a particular variant of the non-anticommutating $\gamma_5$ definition~\cite{Larin:1991tj,Larin:1993tq}.
+After the initial studies of the non-trivial renormalization needed for a flavor singlet axial current~\cite{Adler:1969gk,Chanowitz:1979zu,Trueman:1979en,Kodaira:1979pa,Gottlieb:1979ix,Espriu:1982bw,Collins:1984xc,Bos:1992nd}, especially a pure $\MSbar$ renormalization being insufficient, its result was previously determined in DR up to $\mathcal{O}(\alpha_s^3)$ in QCD in refs.~\cite{Larin:1993tq,Ahmed:2021spj}, with the pure $\overline{\mathrm{MS}}$ part known to $\mathcal{O}(\alpha_s^4)$~\cite{Larin:1997qq}.\footnote{The $\mathcal{O}(\alpha_s^2)$ results were determined and discussed also in the calculation of polarized splitting functions, e.g.~refs.\cite{Matiounine:1998re,Vogt:2008yw,Moch:2014sna,Behring:2019tus}.} The complete result for this quantity at four-loop order in QCD has recently been obtained in ref.~\cite{Chen:2021gxv} by means of an off-shell axial Ward-Takahashi identity~\cite{Adler:1969gk} (with non-vanishing contact terms) using a particular variant of the non-anticommutating $\gamma_5$ definition~\cite{Larin:1991tj,Larin:1993tq}.